Computer Basics: What Is Windows, and Why Are You Using It?

 6. Can I remove Windows from my computer?

-Yes, but you would need to install another operating system, like Linux or macOS, in its place.
+Yes, but you would need to install another operating system (like Linux) to make the computer functional again.

 7. Is Windows free?